No Other Love (Bob Russell and Paul Weston song)

-"No Other Love" is a popular song.
+"No Other Love" is a 1950 pop song, lyrics by Bob Russell, music credited to Paul Weston.

+Background

 The words were written by Bob Russell.
-The music is credited to Paul Weston but is actually derived from Frédéric Chopin's Étude No. 3 in E, Op.
-10, and is practically identical to that of the song "Tristesse," a 1939 hit for French singer-actor Tino Rossi.
-It should not be confused with "No Other Love", written and composed by Broadway team Rodgers and Hammerstein.
+The music is credited to Paul Weston, however, it is derived from Frédéric Chopin's Étude No. 3 in E, Op.
+10, and is nearly identical to that of the song "Tristesse," a 1939 hit for French singer-actor Tino Rossi.

+Versions

 A version recorded by Jo Stafford (Weston's wife) with Weston's orchestra backing her (released by Capitol Records as catalog number 1053), reached #8 on the Billboard chart in 1950.
 The piano artistry of George Greeley is also credited on the recording.
-This version of the song was featured in the trailers and final sound-track for Paul Thomas Anderson's 2012 film, The Master.
+This version of the song was featured in the trailers and final soundtrack for Paul Thomas Anderson's 2012 film, The Master.

-The French singer Serge Gainsbourg published the song "Lemon Incest," with his own lyrics but set to the same Chopin tune.
-Sung as a duet with his daughter Charlotte Gainsbourg, it caused a scandal at the time.
+Belle Gonzalez recorded a cover version that sold several million copies in the Philippines.

 The Ambassadors of Harmony men's barbershop chorus won the Barbershop Harmony Society 2012 Chorus Championship, singing an a cappella arrangement.